 We know this is a difficult time.
 Resources we've all counted on may be unavailable or on wildly different schedules.
-Here are some resources that may help you make Spring term as successful as possible.
-A more extensive list can be found on the COVID-19 Service Availability page.
+Here are some resources that may help you make your term as successful as possible.

 - Financial Aid is available at email@example.com.